Crofton family: Baron Crofton

 The Crofton family is divided into three main branches, all holding titles in their own right.
-The Crofton estate in the townland of Ballymurray in Co.
-Roscommon was first granted to John Crofton during the reign of Queen Elizabeth I. He was the first occupier, having been appointed Auditor General in 1584.
-In addition to this estate, he also obtained extensive grants of lands elsewhere in the county as well as in Leitrim and Sligo.
+The Crofton estate in the townland of Ballymurray in County Roscommon was first granted to John Crofton during the reign of Queen Elizabeth I. He was the first occupier, having been appointed Auditor General in 1584.
+In addition to this estate, he also obtained extensive grants of lands elsewhere in the county as well as in counties Leitrim and Sligo.
 It was not until 1661 that a Crofton obtained a title however, when Edward Crofton became a Baronet of the Mote for services rendered to Charles II during the Cromwellian rebellion.
 This is now a subsidiary title to that of Baron Crofton.

 The title of Baron Crofton of the Mote is the most senior.
 It was created in 1797 (as Baroness Crofton) for Dame Anne Crofton.
 She was the widow of Sir Edward Crofton, 2nd Baronet, of the Mote, who had represented Roscommon in the Irish House of Commons and had been offered a peerage just before his death.
 The peerage was instead bestowed upon his widow.
 She was succeeded by her grandson, the second Baron, who had already succeeded as fourth Baronet.
-He sat in the House of Lords as an Irish Representative Peer from 1840 to 1869 and served as a Lord-in-waiting (government whip in the House of Lords) in the three Conservative administrations of the Earl of Derby and in Benjamin Disraeli's first government.
-His son, the third Baron, served as an Irish Representative Peer between 1873 and 1912 and was also State Steward to the Lord Lieutenant of Ireland.
-His nephew, the fourth Baron, was an Irish Representative Peer from 1916 to 1942.
+He sat in the House of Lords as an Irish representative peer from 1840 to 1869 and served as a Lord-in-waiting (government whip in the House of Lords) in the three Conservative administrations of the Earl of Derby and in Benjamin Disraeli's first government.
+His son, the third Baron, served as an Irish representative peer between 1873 and 1912 and was also State Steward to the Lord Lieutenant of Ireland.
+His nephew, the fourth Baron, was an Irish representative peer from 1916 to 1942.
 Edward, 3rd baron Crofton, was a noted composer and became a Representative Peer for Ireland in 1873.
 As of 2014 the titles are held by the latter's great-great-grandson, the eighth Baron, who succeeded his father in 2007.

 Crofton of Longford House

 This branch is now the older male branch of the Crofton family in Ireland.
 Edward Crofton of Longford House in the County of Sligo was granted a Baronetcy in 1661.
 However, this title became extinct with Sir Oliver Crofton, 5th Bt. in 1780.
 The Crofton Baronetcy, of Longford House in the County of Sligo, was created in the Baronetage of the United Kingdom on 18 August 1838 for Sir James Crofton.
 Head of the elder male branch of the family, Sir James was also a Major of the Sligo Militia and Deputy Lieutenant of the County.
 He was descended from Thomas Crofton, uncle of the first Baronet of the 1661 creation.

-The family seat remains Longford House, Co.
-Sligo.
+The family seat remains Longford House, County Sligo.